k2d222/twwe/README.md

 With the desktop client, it is possible to connect a "bridge" to a remote server (e.g. pi.thissma.fr:16900), such that other users can access and edit a map on your hard drive from the internet.
 This feature has security implications for both the server and the client, so make sure you understand them before enabling bridging.

  * For the client, enabling bridge essentially gives the internet a direct access to the map file on your computer.
 Anyone who has access to the passphrase can do damage to your map file.
 Make sure you make a backup and trust the people with whom you share the passphrase.
- * For the server, bridging initiates a connection to a websocket url chosen by the client.
+ * For the server, bridging initiates a connection to an arbitrary websocket url chosen by the client.
 Make sure your server may not leak the local network or connect to unwanted networks.
-Do to not use this feature aside from the desktop client's server.

 The `bridge_out` and `bridge_in` feature flags guard this feature and are disabled by default.
 You can enable them with `cargo run --feature bridge_in -- ...`.